 From Budding to Blooming: A Deep Dive into the Life and Work of Yayoi Kusama

-Ahead of Sotheby’s Hong Kong 2023 Contemporary Art Spring Sales, we journey through six decades of Yayoi Kusama’s oeuvre
+Ahead of Sotheby’s Hong Kong Modern & Contemporary Evening Auction on 5 April, we journey through six decades of Yayoi Kusama’s oeuvre.

-Ahead of Sotheby’s Hong Kong 2023 Contemporary Art Spring Sales, we journey through six decades of Yayoi Kusama’s oeuvre
+Ahead of Sotheby’s Hong Kong Modern & Contemporary Evening Auction on 5 April, we journey through six decades of Yayoi Kusama’s oeuvre.

-T o coincide with the largest retrospective of Yayoi Kusama’s work in Asia to date, held at M+, Sotheby’s Hong Kong is offering several classic pieces by the revered Japanese artist in its Contemporary Art Spring Sales.
-This microcosm of her artistic career, spanning her early struggles in New York and her years of quiet self-cultivation in Japan in the 2000s, includes a rare work on paper from 1955, and pieces from her Infinity Nets and Pumpkin series.
+T his microcosm of Yayoi Kusama’s artistic career, spanning her early struggles in New York and her years of quiet self-cultivation in Japan in the 2000s, includes an exceedingly rare and enigmatic 1985 example of the artist’s theatrical sculptures, a unique and historically important portrait from 2015, and pieces from her Pumpkin series.
 Through this selection of artworks, we will take you on a journey through Yayoi Kusama’s amazing achievements.

 Budding